jeffboody/libvkk/core/readme.md

 	vkk_renderer_t* vkk_renderer_newSecondary(vkk_renderer_t* executor);
 	void            vkk_renderer_delete(vkk_renderer_t** _self);

+The rendering commands are issued between vkk\_renderer\_begin() and vkk\_renderer\_end() functions.
+The vkk\_renderer\_begin() and vkk\_renderer\_end()
-The rendering commands are issued between begin() and end() functions.
-The begin() and end() functions serve as synchronization points which greatly simplify the app interface when compared with the underlying Vulkan implementation.
-If the begin() function succeeds then the app must also call the end() function.
+functions serve as synchronization points which greatly simplify the app interface when compared with the underlying Vulkan implementation.
+If the vkk\_renderer\_begin() function succeeds then the app must also call the vkk\_renderer\_end() function.
 When one renderer depends on another, its dependent renderer must be started first and ended in the reverse order.
 For example an image stream which produces images for the default renderer must perform the following sequence.

 	vkk_renderer_beginDefault(default, ...);
 	vkk_renderer_beginImageStream(image_stream, ...);